 Your contributions as a leader are essential to our society.
-Focus on God and He will provide a light to your path, and the strength to complete your task.
+Focus on God, and He will provide light to your path, and the strength to complete your task.

 28 Lessons on Leadership is also available in the form of a bonus whitepaper.
 The bonus whitepaper includes all the scripture verses, some great quotes about leadership, some meeting notes to help you run a meeting with your team, and a summary of the 29 Lessons.
 You can download it here:

 Join the Conversation

 As always questions and comments are welcome.
 Which of these “Do’s” do you struggle with?
 Which of these “Don’ts” have you had to deal with as a leader?

 Category: Personal Development | Leader Qualifications